A fire at a wedding hall in northern Iraq has killed more than 100 people and injured 150

 There was no immediate official word on the cause of the blaze but initial reports by the Kurdish television news channel Rudaw suggested fireworks at the venue may have sparked the fire.

+Later footage aired by Rudaw, apparently shot by a guest, showed fireworks shooting up from the floor at the event and setting a chandelier overhead ablaze, to the horror of those gathered inside.
+Other footage appeared to show the bride and groom on the dance floor when the fire began, stunned by the sight of the burning debris.
+It wasn't immediately clear if they were among those hurt.

-Civil defense officials quoted by the Iraqi News Agency described the wedding hall's exterior as being decorated with highly flammable cladding that were illegal in the country.
+Civil defense officials quoted by the Iraqi News Agency described the wedding hall's exterior as decorated with highly flammable cladding that is illegal in the country.

 “The fire led to the collapse of parts of the hall as a result of the use of highly flammable, low-cost building materials that collapse within minutes when the fire breaks out,” civil defense said.